stormasm/spanish/sentences/wotd26.md

-- Me encanta nadar en el lago - - I love to swim in the lake.
+Me encanta nadar en el lago - I love to swim in the lake

--
-- Voy a echarle apio a la ensalada - I'm going to add celery to the salad.
+Voy a echarle apio a la ensalada - I'm going to add celery to the salad

--
-- Pepe respondió a lo que dije con una carcajada - Pepe replied to what I said with a loud laugh -
+Pepe respondió a lo que dije con una carcajada - Pepe replied to what I said with a loud laugh